 When I left Italy for America, I didn’t know it would be forever.
 A gypsy by the Duomo in Milan had predicted I would be a movie star and marry a rich businessman.
 I am a writer and I am married to a theater director I met at his reading of a play by Dario Fo in New York, just before I was set to go back to Italy.
 I’m still here.

-In the new land, at the beginning the ordinary felt like a hallucination or, at best, a mystery.
+In the new land, at the beginning the ordinary felt like a mystery.
 How does a mailbox work with no slot in sight?
 Who is the fierce Exterminator knocking on my door at dawn?
 Even the size of a yogurt felt wondrous.
 That sense of dislocation and marvel later worked its way into a play, Magician’s Wife, the story of an Italian escape artist set in the era when Burlesque was outlawed and the trial of Sacco and Vanzetti ignited anti-immigrant feelings.
 The play was later included in the Ruth Easton Writer/Director series at The Playwrights Center and The Mollie Theatre Festival in Colorado.

 I started writing plays in full in Los Angeles, after being invited by Oskar Eustis to be part of the Mentor Program at The Mark Taper Forum, where I worked with Maria Irene Fornes, Paula Vogel and many other extraordinary playwrights.
 At the time I was an acupuncturist and volunteering at a detox clinic.
 The patients were mostly homeless, Vietnam vets.
 One afternoon a young man showed up, with a backpack full of books.
 He had never had a home.
 He was wistful about it, and was very thorough in explaining to me, just in case I would need them, all the survival skills he had mastered.
 One day he disappeared.
 He used to tell me how sad he felt that his life would leave no trace.
 I wrote Sahara for him.
 The play was part of the Mark Taper Forum’s New Works Festival.